Piyush825/Rudimentary_shell/README.md

 This repository contains code for a rudimentary shell program.
 The shell program is written assuming a client-server model.

-+**General Instructions** :
+* **General Instructions** :
-    +make
+    * make
-    +thread_fork must be running continuously.
+    * thread_fork must be running continuously.
-    +Each client would need to run the client binary to access the rudementary shell.
+    * Each client would need to run the client binary to access the rudementary shell.

 ****************************************************************
 *WORKING AND SUPPORTED COMMANDS :*